MisterHims/FoundryVTT/ScriptMacros/WildShape/EN/README.md

     }, 3500);
     ```

-6. Create a new macro (Script type) from the code below (or access it from the collection [WildShape.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/WildShape.js)):
+6. Create a new macro (Script type) named "WildShape Macro" from the code below (or access it from the collection [WildShape.js](https://github.com/MisterHims/FoundryVTT/blob/master/ScriptMacros/WildShape/EN/WildShape.js)):

    ```javascript